- Contact Us

 Location: Columbus

-Funding the use of recycled tire products to improve community infrastructure
+Funding the use of recycled tire products to improve community infrastructure.

 Kal’s RePlay Fund provides grants for public infrastructure upgrades using recycled rubber products.
 Since 2019, we have worked with non-profits, school boards, First Nations and municipalities to aid in recycling millions of pounds of rubber tires to build enhanced, inclusive spaces.

-Here’s a recap of some of the exciting RePlay community projects completed in 2023.
+Here’s a recap of some of the exciting RePlay community projects completed in 2024.

 For updates on Kal Tire’s community giving programs, follow @KalTire on all major social media platforms.